-For the three months ended December 31, 2021, net policyholder benefits, dividends and experience refunds were \$10.4 billion, an increase of \$1.1 billion compared to the same period in 2020, driven by higher net policyholder benefits.
-The increase in benefit payments was primarily due to new reinsurance agreements and volume changes relating to existing business in the Capital and Risk Solutions business unit as well as higher group insurance claims and higher surrenders in the Canada business unit.
+For the three months ended December 31, 2022, net policyholder benefits, dividends and experience refunds were \$12.8 billion, an increase of \$2.4 billion compared to the same period in 2021, driven by higher net policyholder benefits.
+The increase in benefit payments was primarily due to new reinsurance agreements and volume changes relating to existing business in the Capital and Risk Solutions business unit.

-For the twelve months ended December 31, 2021, net policyholder benefits, dividends and experience refunds were \$42.3 billion, an increase of \$7.5 billion from the same period in 2020 driven by higher net policyholder benefits.
-The increase in benefit payments was primarily due to the same reasons discussed for the in-quarter results.
+For the twelve months ended December 31, 2022, net policyholder benefits, dividends and experience refunds were \$48.2 billion, an increase of \$5.9 billion from the same period in 2021 driven by higher net policyholder benefits.
+The increase in benefit payments was primarily due to the same reason discussed for the in-quarter results.